jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 Objects need to be returned to the pool otherwise you'll end up with a drained pool.
 I don't think that work references will work.
 Need a means to release the object.
 Maybe something like close() might help.

 Objects need to be cleaned of any intrinsic state, otherwise, you could end up with a cess pool.

-What to do when an object is requested, but the pool is empty?
-* Block wait.
-* Block wait with timeout.
-* Exception immediately.
-* Create a new object on the spot.

 As for an implementation, consider using a Queue.
 May need an `initialize(arguments)` method as well.